Marketing today is no longer about pushing messages to a broad audience and hoping they resonate.

 A company utilizes customer behavior analytics in various strategies, including pricing, promotion, and management.
 These strategies won't yield better results without a thorough understanding of customer behavior.

-The company collects customers' data from various communication channels and utilizes predictive analytics to forecast their behavior.
+The company collects customer data from various communication channels and uses predictive analytics to forecast customer behavior.

-This concept also serves as a platform for developing various strategies, including customer acquisition, customer retention, and customer engagement.
+This concept also serves as a platform for developing strategies for customer acquisition, retention, and engagement.

 Elements of Customer Analytics